mrKallah/Torcs-Autonomous-Vehicle-using-A3C/README.md

   - [x] [Kallah] raceengine.cpp/h
   - [x] [Kallah] inireader.cpp/h
   - [x] [Kallah] car.h
+- [x] [Kallah] Decrease the latency in torcs (we implemented a latency on sending the images, dont remember why)
+- [ ] [Kallah] Remove default torcs files from the folder directory //(I've started this, but its harder than one would think, file x and y may have the same content but different dates etc, and so the python script I wrote to automatically get rid of anything that was unedited from the default torcs directory was not good enough as it does not ignore that kind of stuff).
+- [x] [Kallah] Allow for change of gears, clutch and brakes and add option to ini parameter
+- [x] [Kallah] Solve memory issue in torcs exporter class.
+SOLUTION: memory leak due to bad memalloc() with non-sane free() methodology.
+- [ ] [Kallah] Allow for multiple torcs clients running by having a port number file increment, I.E. client 1 reads port 200, writes port 201 which the next client uses and so on.
+- [ ] look into restart memory leak which is apparently inherrent to TORCS itself. each reload uses approx 100-200mb of ram
+- [x] [Kallah] change the driver instructions to be a ini file rather than a csv file for more readable code, avoid duplicate code and to make the driver instructions more readable.
+- [x] [Kallah] rename the resize_img function in the exporter class to reshape_img, as it reshapes, it does not resize.
+- [x] [Kallah] find and get rid of unused methods in the exporter class.

+### Python
+- [ ] Tune the parameters for model and tried to make the model consistently learn.
 - [ ] Add more comments to python code
   - [ ] classify.py
   - [ ] helper.py